-Every Union student has an ePortfolio: a folder created by the academic office.
-That folder lives in the student's Google drive associated with their @utsnyc.edu email address (not the Drive connected to a personal Gmail account).
-If you cannot access your ePortfolio after following these instructions, contact Chris McFadden at cmcfadden@utsnyc.edu or email academics@utsnyc.edu for assistance.
+Every Union student has an ePortfolio: a folder created by the Academic Office.
+That folder lives in the student's Google Drive associated with their @utsnyc.edu email address (not the Drive connected to a personal Gmail account).
+If you cannot access your ePortfolio after following these instructions, email Chris McFadden at cmcfadden@utsnyc.edu or academics@utsnyc.edu for assistance.
+Access to your ePortfolio is available any time.